 Rotating the cam nut makes the wheel move closer or farther away from the rail.
-Note the reference mark on the each wheel to the axle.
+Note the reference mark on the cam nut shown below.

 When the reference mark points directly away from the table rail, the wheels are as loose as possible (Step 2).
 As you turn the cam nut and move the reference mark closer to the rail, the wheel gets tighter.
 When the mark points directly at the rail, the wheel is as tight as possible (Step 4).